How to Build Continuous Compliance into Your Development Pipeline

 Install the SecTests Jenkins plugin from the plugin marketplace.
 Add a build step with your target URL and API key.
 The plugin supports both freestyle and pipeline jobs.
 For pipeline scripts, use the sectests step:

-stage('Security') {
+stage('Compliance') {

 steps {